 As more and more health issues are linked to diet, the field of nutrition has grown in importance, causing a substantial rise in related career opportunities.
-The course is accredited by the Association for Nutrition, so you will be eligible to register as an Associate Nutritionist when you graduate.
+The course is accredited by the Association for Nutrition, so you will be eligible to register as a Registered Associate Nutritionist when you graduate.

-On this course, you'll discover the key areas of nutrition, combining the science with the social, behavioural and lifestyle issues that are present in society today.
-You’ll understand the principles of nutrition, and also delve into food development, production, legislation and safety, and the psychosocial concepts of promoting health.
+On this course, you'll discover the key areas of nutrition, combining nutritional sciences with the social, behavioural and lifestyle issues that are present in society today and that influence the food and drink we consume.
+You’ll understand the complexity of nutritional science, as well as understand the food production industry by studying the food supply chain, food product development, legislation as well as the importance of food safety and microbiology.
+The psychological and sociological concepts of promoting health are blended with a sound understanding of the nutritional challenges in modern society to enable students to gain knowledge and important skills to prepare them for a wide range of career choices on completing their degree.
 What’s more, we’ve integrated a career-catapulting 30-week placement, which you can complete anywhere in the world, to gain a more realistic insight into the field of nutrition, nurture professional relationships and ultimately bolster your employability factor.

 Interested in studying this course part-time?
 Enquire now.

 All statistics shown throughout this page are taken from Unistats, Destination of Leavers from Higher Education (DLHE), BU institutional data and Ipsos MORI (National Student Survey) unless otherwise stated.

 3 years Full-time, including a mandatory 20-day placement, or 4 years with a minimum 30-week placement

 Biology, Chemistry, Mathematics, Physics, Physical Education, Food technology, Design Technology (food) (all science-related subject areas will be considered).